algorithmiaio/dev-center/README.md

 ### Mac OSX (High Sierra) Notes:

 Install imagemagick:

 ```
 brew install imagemagick
 ```

 Install via:

 ```
 bundle install --path vendor/bundle
 ```

 If installation for nokogiri fails due to libxml2 support, install it via:

 ```
 gem install --install-dir vendor/bundle/ruby/<ruby_version_numbwe> nokogiri -v "<failing_nokogiri_version_number>" -- --with-xml2-include=/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX<os_version_number>.sdk/usr/include/libxml2 --use-system-libraries
 ```

 ### Getting Set Up

 1. Fork this repository on Github.
- 2. Clone *your forked repository* with `git clone https://github.com/YOURUSERNAME/dev-center.git`
+2. Clone _your forked repository_ with `git clone https://github.com/YOURUSERNAME/dev-center.git`
 3.  `cd dev-center`
 4. Make sure you have [rvm](https://rvm.io/rvm/install) and [node](https://nodejs.org/en/) installed.
 5. To set up submodules and install dependencies, run `npm run setup`.

- * **Do bear in mind that you will need to able to communicate with [GitHub via SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh) for this to function as expected.**
+- **Do bear in mind that you will need to able to communicate with [GitHub via SSH](https://help.github.com/en/articles/connecting-to-github-with-ssh) for this to function as expected.**
- * If you are having trouble with some of the gems, try running `bundle update`, then run `bundle install` again.
+- If you are having trouble with some of the gems, try running `bundle update`, then run `bundle install` again.
 If `bundle` is not available, `gem install bundler`.

- 6. To start both the Node and Jekyll test servers with auto-regeneration, run `npm run dev`.
+6. To start both the Node and Jekyll test servers with auto-regeneration, run `npm run devcenter:dev` and `npm run server:dev` in two separate terminal windows.
 7. If you don't need auto-regeneration, you can run `npm run start` to build static dev-center files and only start the Node server.

 You can now see the developer center at <http://localhost:4000/developers/>.
 The API docs are located at <http://localhost:4000/developers/api/>.